Dermot Nesbitt: Background

 Nesbitt was educated at Down High School and later studied economics at Queen's University Belfast and joined the Ulster Unionist Party (UUP).
 He was the election agent for Brian Faulkner from 1973–77, most of this period spent as a member of the Unionist Party of Northern Ireland.
 Nesbitt worked as a lecturer at Queen's and by 1981 he had rejoined the UUP, being elected to Down District Council.
 He held this seat until 1989.

 Nesbitt was elected to the Northern Ireland Forum for South Down in 1996, and held this seat on the Northern Ireland Assembly at the 1998 and 2003 elections.

 Nesbitt was a junior minister in the Office of the First Minister and Deputy First Minister of Northern Ireland from 1998 until 2002, when he took up the post of Minister of the Environment.
 He retired in 2007, and party colleague John McCallister retained a UUP seat in the South Down constituency.
 At the 1997, 2001 and 2005 general elections, Nesbitt stood unsuccessfully for the Westminster seat of South Down.

-He continued to work as a lecturer in finance at QUB until his early 70s.
+He continued to work as a lecturer in finance at Queen's University Belfast (QUB) until his early 1970s.

 In mid-morning on 7 December 1983, while chatting to UUP party and Queen's colleague Edgar Graham at the University Square side of the main campus library, Nesbitt witnessed Graham (aged 29) being shot dead by an IRA gunman.

-Nesbitt lives in Crossgar where his family have lived for several generations.
-He has been involved in many community and church activities in the area.
+Nesbitt lives in Crossgar and is involved in a number of community and church activities in the area.